 - United States Dollar (USD)

 CEX.io really struggles with the online reviews, and this is definitely one of the most controversial problems about CEX.io.
-Reddit had a very short and worried review about the exchange, and TrustPilot gave it an average rating of 3.9 out of 10 stars.
+Reddit had a very short and worried review about the cryptocurrency exchange, and TrustPilot gave it an average rating of 3.9 out of 10 stars.
 However most people don’t actually read the detailed reviews and they just look at the ratings.
 That’s why I decided to do just that.

-It seems that the majority of dissatisfied user reviews are either complaining about the identity verification process, the hidden fees (i.e. high exchange rate) or the site’s customer support.
+It seems that the majority of dissatisfied user reviews are either complaining about the identity verification, the hidden fees (i.e. high exchange rate) or the site’s customer support.
 The first two problems are usually related to people not understanding the fine print.
 In the past few months CEX.io has made it much clearer how much will you pay for your coins.
 As you can see it below:

 This company can be proud of their support team, because they answer quickly, with detailed information.
-Also, they can be found everywhere – on the platform and outside it.
+Also, they can be found everywhere – on the trading platform and outside it.

 Most of the bad reviews that were on TrustPilot also received a response from CEX.io.
 This shows that the company cares about the clients and, of course, its reputation.